mingliu815/dataviz-project-proposal/README.md

  * What cities have most great restaurants?
  * It makes sense that Boston has the most best restaurants, but how about it's neighbors?
 Are all top cities around Boston, or are there any other cities that not very near to Boston but still have many great restaurants?
  * In all great restaurants, what types of food are served?
 What are famous food categories?
- * In each city, what types of food are served and what are famous food categories?
+ * Given a food type of interests, what cities have the best restaurants serving this kind of food?
  * Personal interest: where to get best seafood?! <img width="50" src="https://openmoji.org/data/color/svg/1F980.svg">

 ## Prototypes